 ''Full Metal Alchemist: The Sacred Star of Milos'' – based on the acclaimed manga - is no exception.
 It's a forgettable if somewhat serviceable adventure flick with some exciting action sequences and a lacking story.
 No different from the dozens of other films of this type.

-It's a shame, considering the plot showed promise; but it's all pulled off too clumsily to ever turn into a satisfying experience.
+a shame, considering the plot showed promise; but it's all pulled off too clumsily to ever turn into a satisfying experience.

 The biggest problem is that the writing is sloppy.
 The guest stars (ie. characters exclusive to the movie) and central conflict are introduced in a hasty manner.
 The main antagonists in particular are too vaguely established to ever feel like a genuine threat, and that's not getting into the fact that some of their actions end up feeling counterproductive or that there's nothing stopping them before the Elric brothers arrive.
 Speaking of which, those two really feel like empty shells of themselves.
 Al feels more like a living plot device while Ed is relegated to being a generic action hero.
 Worse yet is that they shoehorn in fan favorites like Roy Mustang and Riza Hawkeye only to have their involvement amount to nothing.
 What the hell, Bones?